Kent State University

 Italy provides models of excellence in business in various sectors and industries.
 Made /styled/ designed in Italy has become, over times, synonymous of high quality products and processes.
 This course will focus on the most important fields that have contributed to the success of the “Made in Italy” brand and label, that is, the Industrial design, Luxury, Food and Fashion industries.

-The course will be dividend in two parts: the first part will be remote in-person classes and will provide the key guidelines to understand Italian Business Excellence, the second part will be on–site and will be a hands-on experience to successful Italian Organizations in the of Fashion, Luxury, Industrial Design and Food- Wine Industries.
+The course will be dividend in two parts: the first part will be in-person classes held in the College of Business Administration Building on the Kent campus with a combination of on-site and remote instruction.
+These in-person classes will provide the key guidelines to understand Italian Business Excellence.
+The second part will be on–site in Italy and will be a hands-on experience of successful Italian Organizations in the of Fashion, Luxury, Industrial Design and Food- Wine Industries.

 The course will focus also on the positive elements and possible threats of the “Italian creative Entrepreneurial Business model” as opposed to other International Business models.